Master hexagonal architecture in Rust

 • The repo call succeeds, but the metrics fall over.

-• The repo and metrics calls succeed, but the notifier call fails.
+• The repo and metrics calls succeed, but the notifier returns an error.

 This is what happens if you stick domain logic in your handlers.
 Without a Service abstraction, you have to integration test this hell.